 Jack nodded.
 “Yeah.
-It’s abandoned now.”
+It’s still there on 35th street.”

 Roland’s rheumy eyes filmed over.
 They had a faraway look in them as he relived this trauma for what seemed to be the hundredth – no, the thousandth – time.
 Even though the passage of time dulled the sharp pain of the memory, it still hurt.
-However, he was proud of himself that he wasn’t screaming about it now the way he did for so long.

 Fountains of emotion came springing up from Roland’s chest, rooted in memory.
 His eyes were shiny.
 He sniffed, then took a deep breath, comforting himself.

-Roland opened up his sketchpad, turned to a blank page, and started drawing frantically, the harsh sound of the pencil scribbling on the paper seemed loud in the nearly-deserted eatery.
+Roland opened up his sketchpad, turned to a blank page, and started drawing frantically, the harsh sound of the pencil scribbling on the paper seemed loud in the nearly deserted eatery.

 “‘Yes, honey, back so soon,’ I tell her.
 ‘How could you do this Viv?
 How could you?’
 I demanded.”
-Roland’s hand accelerated; his pencil racing across the paper almost of its own volition.
+Roland’s hand accelerated, his pencil racing across the paper almost of its own volition.